 Broad-Minded and Open to Change

-Corporate rebels are not anarchists.
-They are not interested in rioting.
-Rather, they are passionate campaigners for a legitimate goal.
-Corporate rebels thus fight for themselves and for their organization at the same time.
+Rebels at Work are not anarchists.
+They seek to reform rather than to destroy.
 They are the loyal opposition within the organization.
-Their loyalty is not to any particular person or office, but to the continued success of the organization and those who labor on its behalf.
-They are intent on protecting the organization from mediocrity and veneration of the past.
+Their loyalty is not to any particular person or office, but to the continued success of the organization.
+Rebels at Work are intent on protecting the organization from mediocrity and veneration of the past.

 As different as these people might be, there are notable characteristics they have in common: They are broad-minded.
 And open to change.
 We think “open-minded” is the perfect description.
 Be radically open-minded!